Tapestry lawn

-A tapestry lawn (also referred to as a grass-free lawn) is a lawn format that has no grass component.
-It uses a variety of different mowing tolerant perennial forb species in combination.
-The overall visual effect of the many species of plant grown together is referred to as a tapestry.
+A tapestry lawn (also referred to as a grass-free lawn) is a lawn made from a variety of different mowing-tolerant perennial forb species.
+The overall visual effect of the many species of plants grown together is referred to as a tapestry.

-The format is based on research carried out at the University of Reading.
-Developed with temperate humid oceanic climate in mind, it applies ecological principals and horticultural practices to address some of the ecological and environmental issues associated with traditional grass lawns.
+The format is based on research carried out at the University of Reading by Lionel Smith PhD.
+Developed with a temperate humid oceanic climate in mind, it applies ecological principles and horticultural practices to address some of the ecological and environmental issues associated with traditional grass lawns.
+Compared to a grass lawn, tapestry lawns have a higher biodiversity, of plants and pollinators alike, and need less mowing.

+More diverse swards are generally more resistant to weeds, and improve soil nutrient retention, as different plants fill complementary niches.